JoshScragg/DiscordHeadlessClient/README.md

 Small headless client for discord using their hidden api.

+Now deprecated new headless client made with my wrapper for discord

 ## To use

 You'll need to retrieve your discord token to do this you can open discord in chrome and login then go to chrome developr tools > application > Local storage and in the local storage you'll find dict of information and in the dict will be a key called token the value is your token.